Thomas Oppermann: Leading German politician dies at 66 | DW | 26.10.2020

 Oppermann collapsed on Sunday evening after while doing television work for ZDF.
 The public broadcaster confirmed his death Monday, saying he had been taking to the hospital after falling ill.

 Oppermann launched his political career in 1980.
-He worked at state level in Lower Saxony, serving as science minister before moving to the national stage, where he represented Göttingen.
+He worked at state level in Lower Saxony, serving as science minister before moving to the national stage in 2005, where he represented Göttingen.
+He had held the post of Bundestag vice president since 2017.

 From 2013 to 2017 he served as the parliamentary party leader for the center-left SPD in the Bundestag.